WeaverTVSC/dwwb/README.md

         * Possible engines:
             * [`mathjax`](https://www.mathjax.org/)
                 * A JavaScript library which renders MathML, TeX, and ASCIImath inputs
-                * Embedded to the output HTML files from online by default
+                * Adds an online reference to the script by-default, which is not suitable for a fully offline wiki
             * [`mathml`](https://pandoc.org/MANUAL.html#option--mathml)
                 * Converts TeX code to MathML
-                * MathML is not natively supported by every browser
+                * MathML is not supported natively by every browser
             * [`webtex`](https://pandoc.org/MANUAL.html#option--webtex)
                 * Converts TeX code to `<img>` tags
             * [`katex`](https://katex.org/)
                 * A fast JavaScript library which renders a limited subset of LaTeX's markup
-                * Embedded to the output HTML files from online by default
+                * Adds an online reference to the script by-default, which is not suitable for a fully offline wiki
             * [`gladtex`](https://humenda.github.io/GladTeX/)
                 * A preprocessor software for converting LaTeX markup to images
                 * Must be installed locally before running dwwb
                 * Not yet properly implemented, you'll have to run GladTeX on the resulting files by yourself
                 * Being an offline Python application, does not allow the `url` field
-    * Example `math_renderer` value for using the default online KaTeX-engine:
+    * Example `math_renderer` value for using the default online MathJax-engine:

         * ```yaml
           math_renderer:
-            engine: katex
+            engine: mathjax
           ```

 * `debug-pandoc-cmd`